xueqifan0120/cascon/Readme.md

 - A dataset from which the model is to be built.
 - Each column is an attribute.
-- Each row is an example (instance)
+- Each row is an example (instance).
-- The attribute Play is the variable to be learned.
+- The attribute `Play` is the variable to be learned.
-- The possible labels of each example are yes and no.
+- The possible labels of each example are `yes` and `no`.
-- Goal: building a model to predict unseen instances, e.g.: {rain, hot, normal, strong}
+- Goal: build a model to predict unseen instances, e.g.: `{rain, hot, normal, strong}`

 ### Prerequisites

 - Sign up and login to DSX: https://datascience.ibm.com/
 - Create a new project "Play Tennis"
-- Download file "tennis.csv" to your local machine
+- Download file `tennis.csv` to your local machine
     - Go to <https://github.com/mlhubca/cascon/blob/master/tennis.csv>
     - In the top right, righ click the Raw button
     - Save as ...
-- Upload file "tennis.csv" to project "Play Tennis"
+- Upload file `tennis.csv` to project "Play Tennis"

 ## Exercise 1: Creating a model using a notebook

 1) Add a new notebook using language Python 2 with Spark 2.0
-2) Add code to access file "tennis.csv" from the notebook
+2) Add code to access file `tennis.csv` from the notebook
     - Open Find and Add Data pane from the Notebook Toolbar
-    - Find tennis.csv file, select "Insert SparkSession DataFrame" from "Insert to code" dropdown
+    - Find `tennis.csv` file, select "Insert SparkSession DataFrame" from "Insert to code" dropdown
     - The code will be inserted to the first cell of the notebook, as:

 In [1]